Gminorscale/ReaperUnrealBridge/README.md

 ## FAQ

-**Do I need to set up a Game Instance or editor preferences?**
-No. Install the plugin, enable it, add **CP_ReaperUnrealBridge** to your Actor, set OSC IP and port, and use the six functions above.

 **Why no sound in Unreal?**
 Check: (1) Reaper’s output is set to the virtual cable.
 (2) Windows default recording device is the cable output.
 (3) In Reaper, something is actually playing and the master isn’t muted.
 (4) You called **Place Audio From Reaper** and then **OSC_Send_PlayFromEditCursor** (or the right action) so Reaper is playing when you expect.